Jacqueline-Esbri/Kickstarter-Analysis/Written_Report.md

 ### Analysis of Outcomes Based on Goals

 The analysis of outcomes based on goal indicated most of the projects that needed to reach their goal were between the less than $1,000 to $9,000 mark.
 The highest goals reached was about $50,000, but only two out of 16 total projects reached that goal.
-There was high expectations regarding the amounts of money needed; however, the performance was fair considering the large number of crowdfunding campaigns.
+There were high expectations regarding the amount of money needed; however, the performance was fair considering the large number of crowdfunding campaigns.

 ### Challenges and Difficulties Encountered